General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Experiments

-\textbf{Pre-training Dataset}.
-For pre-training, we collect 542,378 protein structures from AlphaFold Protein Structure Database (AFDB) and obtain the corresponding amino acid sequences and protein family labels from UniProt~\cite{afdb,uniprot2019}.
+\textbf{Pretraining Dataset}.
+For pre-training, we collect 542,378 protein structures from AlphaFold Protein Structure Database (AFDB) and obtain the corresponding amino acid sequences and protein family labels from UniProt~\citep{afdb,uniprot2019}.
 This curated dataset spans diverse and non-redundant protein structures, enabling a comprehensive evaluation of different training strategies.
+ESM-2 and SaProt are trained on protein sequences from UniRef~\citep{uniprot2019}, while ESM-C further incorporates sequences from MGnify~\citep{mgnify} and the JGI~\citep{jgi}.
 Additional dataset details are provided in Appendix~\ref{app:pre_train}.

-\textbf{Downstream Application Dataset.} Each downstream task uses the same dataset for both training-from-scratch and fine-tuning to ensure fair comparison.
-All datasets are collected from peer-reviewed sources and standardized through quality control and formatting, as detailed in Appendix~\ref{app:app_and_dataset}.
-Specifically, PROTACs data are from PROTAC-DB~\cite{protacdb30}, cleavage data from MEROPS~\cite{merops}, protein–ligand interactions from KDBNet, function prediction from DeepFRI~\cite{deepfri} (with structural data from ProteinWorkshop~\cite{proteinworkshop}), and mutation prediction from ProteinGym~\cite{proteingym}.

-\textbf{Downstream Task Training.} Pretrained models serve as protein encoders in two settings: (\textbf{i}) Training from scratch, where all parameters are randomly initialized and trained end-to-end; (\textbf{ii}) Fine-tuning, where encoders are initialized with pretrained weights and frozen, while only task-specific heads are updated.
-All domain-specific models are trained from scratch.

-\textbf{Molecular Encoders in Downstream Applications}.
-The applications of PLI and PROTACs involve various chemical molecules in the interactions with proteins, requiring a molecular encoder.
-To maintain consistency across interaction tasks, molecular components, drugs in PLI, warheads, linkers, and E3-ligands in PROTACs are encoded using randomly initialized GVP encoders.
-For domain-specific models, molecular encoders follow their original implementations.

 \textbf{Model Setups}.
 We use fixed random seeds ${42, 128, 256, 512, 1024}$ for reproducibility, and report mean $\pm$ standard deviation over five runs.
 All models are trained with the Adam optimizer.
 The learning rate follows a linear warm-up over 10\% of training steps, then cosine annealing to 1e-6, with a peak of 1e-4.
 More training details are provided in Appendix~\ref{app:app_and_dataset}.